LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Related Work

 \subsection{Efficient Gaussian Splatting Reconstruction}

-As new 3DGS methods emerge, many research efforts target efficient 3D Gaussian Splatting reconstruction and rendering.
-With limited resources, 3DGS compression~\citep{navaneet2023compact3d, papantonakisReduced3DGS} reduces on-disk storage, while Taming 3DGS~\citep{mallick2024taming} addresses budget-constrained training and rendering via guided, purely constructive densification that steers growth toward high-contribution Gaussians.
-For large-scale scenes, level-of-detail (LoD) 3DGS representations enable efficient rendering~\citep{ren2024octree, hierarchicalgaussians24}.
-CityGaussianV2~\citep{liu2024citygaussianv2} builds on {\citygs}~\citep{liu2025citygaussian} with an optimized parallel training pipeline that incorporates 2DGS for accurate geometric modeling.
-Momentum-GS~\citep{fan2024momentum} extends Scaffold-GS~\citep{scaffoldgs} to large-scale scenes by introducing scene momentum self-distillation and reconstruction-guided block weighting, allowing scalable parallel training with improved reconstruction quality.
-CityGS-X~\citep{gao2025citygsxscalablearchitectureefficient} proposes a scalable hybrid hierarchical representation with multitask batch rendering and training, eliminating merge–partition overhead while achieving efficient and geometrically accurate large-scale reconstruction.
-In this work, we focus on an efficient 3DGS reconstruction for large-scale scenes with coarse 3DGS prior and load-balanced parallel training.
+Beyond scalability, many works improve the efficiency of 3DGS reconstruction and rendering.
+3DGS compression~\cite{navaneet2023compact3d, papantonakisReduced3DGS} reduces storage, while Taming 3DGS~\cite{mallick2024taming} addresses budget-constrained training via guided densification toward high-contribution Gaussians.
+For large-scale scenes, level-of-detail (LoD) 3DGS representations enable more efficient rendering~\cite{ren2024octree, hierarchicalgaussians24}.
+CityGaussianV2~\cite{liu2024citygaussianv2} builds on {\citygs}~\cite{liu2025citygaussian} with an optimized parallel pipeline and incorporates 2DGS for improved geometric modeling.
+Momentum-GS~\cite{fan2024momentum} extends Scaffold-GS~\cite{scaffoldgs} with momentum self-distillation and reconstruction-guided block weighting to improve large-scene parallel training.
+In this work, we focus on efficient large-scale 3DGS reconstruction with a coarse 3DGS prior and load-balanced, communication-free parallel training on multiple GPU.